-If 2 authors, include them in the order in which they are presented in the work.
+If there are two authors, include them in the order in which they are presented in the work.

-*Second author listed by first name, last name not last name first.
+*The second author is listed by first name last name not last name, first name.

-Author refers to whomever produced the work.
+Author refers to whoever produced the work.
 If you have an editor rather than an author, use this format:

 Type titles exactly as they are found in the source.
-Italicize both title and subtitle.
+Italicize both the title and subtitle.

-The title of an essay, a story, or a poem in a collection, as part of a larger whole, is placed in quotation marks.
+The title of an essay, story, or poem in a collection, as part of a larger whole, is placed in quotation marks.

 The title of periodical (journal, magazine, newspaper) is set in italics and the title of an article in the periodical is set within quotation marks.

-In this example, the container is the New York Times Book Review and within that container is an article titled “Seeing Red.”
+In this example, the container is The New York Times Book Review.
+Within that container is an article titled “Seeing Red.”
 The container is described by the date of publication and location (page number).

-A television series is made up of episodes, therefore the title of the series is the container and the name of the episode is part of that container.
-The container is described by relevant information about the episode (director, writer, etc.).
+A television series is made up of episodes.
+Therefore, the title of the series is the container and the name of the episode is part of that container.
+The container is described by relevant information about the episode (director, writer, and so on).

 If the work has been edited or translated, include those contributors in this element.
-Other roles may be:
+Other roles may include: